 External stiffeners, welded gussets and webs on columns and beams and gussets in channel sections should have their corners cropped.
 The gaps created should be as large as possible without compromising structural strength.
 If welding is required around the edge created, a radiused corner is desirable, to facilitate continuity of the weld around the cut end to the other side.
 Circular holes are less effective; if used, they should be as close to corners and edges as practicable.
 Consultation with the galvanizer regarding the appropriate vent and drainage hole sizes is recommended.

 Angle bracings should, if possible, be stopped short of the main boom flange.
 This will allow the free flow of molten zinc across the surface of the flange, enhancing drainage from the structure.
 This will assist the development of a smoother galvanized coating, reduce the potential for retention of ash on the surface of the flange and help to avoid air traps within the structure, which could lead to uncoated areas.

 Internal diaphragms in large box sections should have cropped corners and a ‘manhole’.
 Internal diaphragms on small box sections should have cropped corners.
-Where any hollow section is vented internally it is essential, for safety reasons, that the galvanizer is able to view such venting.

 Large open top tanks should be stayed to minimise distortion.
 Where angles are used to rim the tank, appertures must be provided in the corners.
 Angles or flats used as stays should be as close as possible to the tank wall thickness.